Music Library

 Manual Addition

-To manually add tracks, tap on the “Add music” icon located in the top left corner and select folders/files from the connected cloud storage service or files located on your device.
-When you add tracks to the library, only links to those tracks are created, preserving the actual files in their original locations to save valuable disk space.
-If you want to make tracks available offline, you can use the download action from the options menu or enable offline mode for playlists and track collections.
+To manually add tracks, tap the Add Music icon located in the top-left corner and pick folders or files from a connected cloud storage service or files located on your device.
+When you add tracks to the library, only links to those tracks are created — the actual files stay in their original locations to save valuable disk space.
+If you want to make tracks available offline, you can use the Download action from the options menu or enable Offline Mode for playlists and track collections.

 Continue Playback